Home » European Cuisine » Whole Wheat Irish Soda Bread with Fennel Seeds

 Whole Wheat Irish Soda Bread with Fennel Seeds

-Too impatient to wait for yeast dough to rise?
-Try this quick soda bread instead.
-It’s a traditional loaf from Ireland that uses baking soda instead of yeast.
+Too impatient to wait for Yeast Dough to rise?
+Try this quick Fennel Seed Soda Bread, a traditional loaf from Ireland that uses baking soda instead of yeast.
 You can make it while dinner is cooking and have freshly baked, ready-to-eat bread within an hour.
-This whole wheat Irish soda bread is perfect for soaking up a delicious soup, or toasted with a pat of good butter.

 boule of fennel irish soda bread on a tile surface with whole fennel seeds scattered on one side